feO2x/Light.GuardClauses/README.md

 The methods of Light.GuardClauses are marked with the [ConditionalAttribute](https://msdn.microsoft.com/en-us/library/system.diagnostics.conditionalattribute(v=vs.110).aspx) so that you can include or exclude the calls to these methods when you build your project.
 To exclude the calls to the Light.GuardClauses methods, go to the Build tab in the project properties and remove the compilation symbol "COMPILE_ASSERTIONS".
 By default, this symbol is set when you install Light.GuardClauses via NuGet.

+**Important: the COMPILE_ASSERTIONS symbol is not set automatically in projects that use project.json.
+You have to set it manually in this case, e.g. in the project properties.**

 ![Activating assertion compilation](/Images/compile_assertions.png)

-Although you cannot use method chaining (because methods marked with the [ConditionalAttribute](https://msdn.microsoft.com/en-us/library/system.diagnostics.conditionalattribute(v=vs.110).aspx) cannot have return values), the ability to selectively include or exclude these precondition checks gives you a lot of flexibility regarding performance: during development, you can enable them to fail fast, and if you absolutely need the performance squeeze, you can disable them for your production deployment - this is perfectly in line with Bertrand Meyer's Design by Contract where you can also enable or disable assertions (by the way, read his book "Object-Oriented Software Construction" if you haven't - it's a necessary read for any O-O dev in my opinion).
+Although you cannot use method chaining (because methods marked with the [ConditionalAttribute](https://msdn.microsoft.com/en-us/library/system.diagnostics.conditionalattribute(v=vs.110).aspx) cannot have a return value), the ability to selectively include or exclude these precondition checks gives you a lot of flexibility regarding performance: during development, you can enable them to fail fast, and if you absolutely need the performance squeeze, you can disable them for your production deployment - this is perfectly in line with Bertrand Meyer's Design by Contract where you can also enable or disable assertions (by the way, read his book "Object-Oriented Software Construction" if you haven't - it's a necessary read for any O-O dev in my opinion).

 ## Customizing messages and exceptions

 Every extension method of Light.GuardClauses has three optional parameters: **parameterName**, **message** and **exception**.
 With these, you can customize the outcome of an assertion:

-* **parameterName** lets you inject the name of the actual parameter into the resulting exception message.
-By default, the standard exception messages use e.g. "The value" or "The string" to talk about the subject - these values are exchanged when you specify the name of the parameter.
+* **parameterName** lets you inject the name of the parameter that is checked into the resulting exception message.
+By default, the standard exception messages use e.g. "The value" or "The string" to talk about the subject - these parts are exchanged when you specify the name of the parameter.
+My advise is to not use paramterName when developing application-specific code, but if you create framework / library or any other type of reusable code, it is better to use this parameterName so that exception messages immediately point to the erroneous parameter.
 * **message** lets you exchange the entire exception message if you are not satisfied with the default message in your current context.
 * **exception** lets you specify a delegate creating an exception object that is thrown instead of the default exception.